zuozhenggh/learning-library/developer-library/weblogic-to-oci/migrate-wls-wdt/migrate-wls-wdt.md

 **WebLogic Deploy Tooling** is an open source tool found on Github at [https://github.com/oracle/weblogic-deploy-tooling](https://github.com/oracle/weblogic-deploy-tooling)

-Migration with WebLogic Deploy Tooling (WDT) consists in 3 steps:
+Migration with WebLogic Deploy Tooling (WDT) consists of 3 steps:

 - Discover the source domain, and generate a **model** file of the topology, resources and applications, a **variable** file with required credentials, and an **archive** file with the application binaries.